How honeybees pollinate

 Honeybees are known as social bees because they live in colonies, unlike other bees, such as bumblebees, which are solitary, except to mate.

 A colony lives in a hive, which gets its start when a single queen uses wax (beeswax) from her wax glands (located in the lower part of her abdomen) to construct a series of tightly packed cells (honeycomb) in which to lay her eggs.
 She alone tends to her first brood.
 From then on, her sole role is to lay eggs, while her female offspring take over all duties of the hive.
-Her workers add more and more cells as needed for raising brood, as well as for storage of honey and pollen.
+Her workers add more and more cells, as needed, for raising brood, as well as for the storage of honey and pollen.

 Over time, a hive may become overcrowded and need to be divided, so the colony starts a new queen by raising a bee on food called royal jelly.
 Royal jelly is water that contains protein, sugars, fatty acids, trace amounts of minerals and vitamins, and an antibiotic component.
 It’s produced by glands within the hypopharynx (located in the head) of worker bees.
 (Health food stores sell royal jelly for its anti-inflammatory and other health benefits.)
 A single protein called royalactin seems to be responsible for developing a bee larva into a queen.
 The old queen leaves the hive, taking with her about half her colony, and the new queen will fill her vacancy.